elgikore/set-wallpaper-hyprpaper-wallpaperengine/README.md

 ```

 For `./set_wallpaper.py`, `[img_path]` opens the script with the textbox filled with the path of the image, ready to be set with your specified monitor.
 It is optional.

+> [!WARNING]
+> If you are setting a Wallpaper engine wallpaper, `set_wallpaper_wallpaperengine.py` kills all instances of `hyprpaper` if it is running.
+Likewise, if there are running instances of `linux-wallpaperengine` while setting a wallpaper for Hyprpaper in `set_wallpaper.py`, it will kill all instances of it.
+This is done so that there are no conflicts when setting wallpapers.

 ---